jakonbek/movietrailerwebsite/README.md

 Install Python on Windows [Download Python Windows](https://www.python.org/downloads/)
 ## Running the tests
 After a succesfull installation of Python and downloading the project.
 Open the project in Python's IDE (IDLE) or in any IDE that work with Python.
 Run **media.py** file and it should render a web page with movies content.
-The movie-website.py  module has a function called open_movies_page that takes in one argument, which is a list of movies, and creates an HTML file which will display all of your favorite movies.
+The movie-website.py  module has a function called open_movies_page that takes in one argument, which is a list of movies, and creates an HTML file which will display all  movies.
 ```
 def open_movies_page(movies):
   output_file = open('index.html', 'w')